austin-becton-enterprises/smolmail/README.md

 ## Sending Emails

-Use MIME (Multipurpose Internet Mail Extensions) and Gmail API to construct and send an email
+Use MIME (Multipurpose Internet Mail Extensions) and Gmail API to construct and send an email.

 ### Example: